Table of Contents

 Bradyarrhythmias are organized into two main categories: SA node bradycardias and AV node block.

 SA node bradycardias involve an abnormality of the SA node or the conduction system in the atria.

-Etiology includes medications (B-blockers, calcium channel blockers), hypothyroidism, hyperkalemia and SA node dysfunction.
+Etiology includes medications (B-blockers, calcium channel blockers), hypothyroidism, hyperkalemia, and SA node dysfunction.
 Polypharmacy that results in bradycardia is a major risk for falls in the elderly and should be avoided.
 Sinus bradycardia rarely causes hemodynamic instability in healthy individuals.

 It is important to be able to distinguish sinus bradycardia from a bradyarrhythmia.
 A bradyarrhythmia will have a slow heart rate and will lack a sinus rhythm.
-Diagnosis is via 12 lead echocardiogram.
+Diagnosis is via 12 lead ECG.
 Treatment in an asymptomatic patient involves regular monitoring and correcting any underlying condition.
 If the sinus bradycardia results in low perfusion (syncope, dyspnea, edema in the extremities, etc.) a pacemaker may be installed to restore proper heart rate.

 Sick Sinus Syndrome (SSS)

 SSS is the classification for a group of conditions due to damage to the SA node or the conduction system of the atria.
 This condition is seen in degenerative syndromes and conditions that lead to scar formation in the heart such as amyloidosis, sarcoidosis, hemochromatosis, and cardiomyopathies.